 |

-The Here and Now of It, by David Connor
+David Connor – The Here and Now of It

 The Here and Now of It is a book of wit and wisdom, a life of experience distilled into vision and joy.
 It’s fascinating to read about the life adventures of someone who has lived through eight decades and share in the wisdom he has gleaned.
 At once you will realize this is a quick and highly observant mind behind these poems – honed by a deep and well-earned awareness of the world.
 Get ready to think more deeply about what you assume to be true.
 Amazon